 This month’s news update highlights the increased focus on class action IC misclassification lawsuits brought against transportation industry clients and ride-sharing companies like Uber.
 The successes enjoyed to date by most class action lawyers alleging IC misclassification reflects the fact that many companies using ICs have not yet effectively minimized their misclassification liability.
-Proprietary processes like IC Diagnostics™ are designed to assist companies in structuring, documenting, and implementing their IC relationships in a manner that maximizes their compliance with federal and state IC misclassification laws.
+Processes such as IC Diagnostics™ are designed to assist companies in structuring, documenting, and implementing their IC relationships in a manner that maximizes their compliance with federal and state IC misclassification laws.

 In the Courts